How 49ers' Kittle balances positives, negatives of social media

-As a professional athlete, George Kittle knows being on social media for extended periods of time could be detrimental to his psyche.
+As a professional athlete, 49ers tight end George Kittle knows that being on social media for extended periods of time could be detrimental to his psyche.

-Speaking with NBC Sports Bay Area's Jennifer Lee Chan, Kittle explained just how he's able to walk the fine line of being active while also protecting his mental health from social media.
+Speaking with NBC Sports Bay Area's Jennifer Lee Chan, Kittle explained how he's able to walk the fine line of being active online while also protecting his mental health from social media.

 "It's really fun when you have a really good game to like, 'Hey, I might type my name into Twitter' and see like what cool plays I made, 'Like hey, am I on an ESPN account?' stuff like that," Kittle told Chan.
 "What did 'Pardon my Take' say about me?
 Stuff like that, that's really fun."

 Despite being one of the more fun personalities in the NFL, Kittle knows social media has its limits.
-That is why he is beginning to understand it's best to stay off social media altogether as he gets older so he can focus on playing his best each week.
+That is why he is beginning to understand it's best to stay off of it altogether as he gets older so he can focus on playing his best each week.

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.